 Satisfactory Academic Progress Requirements For Financial Aid Eligibility

+Federal regulations require students to maintain satisfactory academic progress toward the completion of their degree or certificate program in order to qualify for financial aid.
 This policy applies to any student entering or returning to NCC.
-A student’s entire academic record is reviewed even when a student was not a financial aid recipient during prior enrollment.
+A student’s entire academic record for the current degree or certificate program is reviewed even when a student was not a financial aid recipient during prior enrollment.
 College approved academic restarts are not considered when computing financial aid satisfactory academic progress.
-The following requirements must be met for eligibility for federal financial aid (grants, loans, and work-study).
+Only courses required for your current degree or certificate program are eligible for financial aid consideration.

-A student must successfully complete sixty-seven percent (67%) of all credits attempted at NCC.
+You must successfully complete sixty-seven percent (67%) of all credits attempted at NCC.

 II.
-Grade Point Average
+Minimum Cumulative Grade Point Average (GPA)

 III.
 Maximum Time Frame

-|Example:||Length of Program||Maximum Time Frame|
+|Length of Program||Maximum Time Frame|

 |60-credit program||90 credits attempted|

 An evaluation of academic progress will be done after the end of each semester or when students reapply for financial aid.
 If you do not meet the requirements, you will be notified via NCC e-mail and messaging within the financial aid portal upon review of grades.

 If you fall below any of the three academic progress standards, you will be notified by NCC e-mail and messaging within the financial aid portal.
 You will be placed into either a warning or a suspension status for financial aid.